IsabellaS2/inventory-frontend/README.md

 `middleware/` – manages reusable logic like authentication and role-based access (`access-control.js`) `database/` – holds Sequelize models for database interactions (`products.js`)

-This separation of concerns allows easy scaling each part of the backend independently.
+This separation of concerns allows easy scaling for each part of the backend independently.
 For example, new features can be added by simply creating new route files without modifying core logic.
-Middleware makes it easy to plug in additional logic (like logging or rate limiting) across endpoints without repetition.
+Middleware makes it easy to plug in additional logic across endpoints without repetition.

 #### Hosting on Render